Florida pompano: Range and habitat

 The adult Florida pompano is typically found in more saline areas and relatively warm waters (70-89 °F), so it migrates northward in the summer, and toward the south in the fall.
 Despite its name, the range of the Florida pompano extends from Massachusetts to Brazil, but it is more common in areas near Florida.
 During the summer, it can be found near Sebastian, Cape Hatteras, and the Gulf of Mexico.
 It is more common near oil rigs, Palm Beach, and Hobe Sound during the winter.
 It can also be found near the Virgin Islands year round.

 Its habitat is surf flats, and it tends to stay away from clear water regions, such as the Bahamas.
 Pompanos are very fast swimmers and live in schools.
 They are bottom feeders.
 They have very short teeth and feed on zoobenthos and small clams.

-Ecology
+Relationship with Humans

 Food

 The pompano is a popular food fish.
 Chefs like it because the fillets are of even thickness, which aids in cooking.
 A popular dish created in New Orleans, called "pompano en papillote," is wrapped in parchment paper with a white sauce of wine, shrimp, and crabmeat, and then steamed.

 The pompano's flesh is oily and looks white and opaque.
 Its diet yields a rich but mild flavor.
 Fresh fillets can cost $17 or more.
 Demand has encouraged the use of aquaculture to increase supply.